elusivecodes/FrostDateTime/README.md

 **Start Of**

-Set the date to the start of a unit of time in current timeZone.
+Set the date to the start of a unit of time in current time zone.

 - `timeUnit` is a string representing the unit of time to use, and can be one of either "*year*", "*quarter*", "*month*", "*isoWeek*", "*week*", "*date*", "*day*", "*hour*", "*minute*" or "*second*".